-In order to identify and address COVID-19 needs and ongoing priorities for our PHA members, CLPHA conducted a survey in winter 2021.
+In order to identify and address COVID-19 needs and ongoing priorities for our PHA members, CLPHA conducted a survey in January 2021.
 The survey received responses from 35 of our PHA members, who provided data organized by areas and population of need and expanded our current informal data collection efforts.
 CLPHA will use the results to drive priorities in seeking additional resources for PHAs and directing staff capacity in areas of PHA need as the U.S. continues to grapple with the pandemic.

 Our report, "Identifying Areas for Public Housing Authorities to Expand Pandemic-Related Resources," indicates and supports anecdotal evidence that PHAs are addressing to the best of their abilities their residents’ needs that were created or exacerbated by the COVID-19 pandemic.
 PHAs are working diligently with partners such as schools and health departments to most effectively and efficiently use the resources available to them.